tliron/prudence/TUTORIAL.md

 You'll notice that we're using "bind" again, this time without the second argument, which will bind *all* the exported functions.

+In this example we're keeping the directory structure simple, but a general good practice for large projects is to build a directory structure like so:

+Host (servers) -> Apps (routers) -> Resources -> Facets -> Representations

+Of course, it's up to you.
+You can even get away with creating an entire Prudence application in a single JavaScript file!

 ### "present"